16811A0513/serverless/Step-1:-Hello-World.md

 ## Publish the application
 Its now go live time!
 Let's publish it to see if everything is ready

+> Make sure you are inside the frontend folder.
+Build script currently runs with respect to cwd and do not have any effect on cd inside build command sequences.

 `cd frontend`

 `amplify publish`